 The D4 Strategy: Deny, Diffuse, Deceive, Destroy.
 Systemically corrupt governments and corporations create existential ambiguity in the minds of the public, the courts, and anybody trying to ascertain the truth about their actions, by using what I call the “D4 Strategy.”
 This is a four-phase socio-politico-economic strategy that escalates through each phase, typically in the following sequence.

-- Phase 1—Deny: Deny and dismiss your accusation of abuse as ridiculous or unsubstantiated, regardless of how voluminous your evidence may be.
+- Phase 1—Deny: Deny and dismiss accusations of wrongdoing as ridiculous or unsubstantiated, regardless of how voluminous the evidence may be.